aws4embeddedlinux/meta-aws-ewaol/README.md

 ## Launch the EC2 Image as usual using your newly created AMI

-1. In the Web Console, Navigate to EC2->Images->AMIs
+1. In the Web Console, Navigate to EC2-\>Images-\>AMIs.
-1. Select the desired AMI and click 'Launch instance from Image'
+1. Select the desired AMI and click 'Launch instance from Image'.
-1. Follow the wizard as usual
+1. Follow the wizard as usual.
-1. Access the image with the previously provided ssh key with user **ewaol**
+1. Access the image with the previously provided ssh key with user **ewaol**.

 ## Limitations

 The image does not yet support online expansion of partitions/filesystems via cloud-init.
-Follow the below workaround to expand root partition and filesystem (this can be used as user data script):
+Follow the below workaround to expand the root partition and filesystem (this can be used as a user data script):

 ```bash
 #!/bin/sh